Lxkx/triplifier/README.md

 ```
 python manage.py runserver
 ```
-Finally, go in your web browser at [localhost](http://localhost:8000/)
+Finally, go in your web browser at [localhost port 8000](http://localhost:8000/)